5. The Rebirth of Buddha (2009)

 As a project for creation class, five students at the Nazca Academy decide to expose the truth behind UFOs after the abduction of a student by greys.

-Don’t be too quick to laugh at the premise, because the people who mock the characters in the film turn out to be wrong.
+Don’t be too quick to laugh at the premise (it’s too late for me), because the people who mock the characters in the film turn out to be wrong.

 When the principal of the school expresses skepticism, he’s swept aboard the ship of a goat alien that tells him and a protagonist about the Galactic Federation.
-He shows them their base on the moon, and tells them of the evil reptilians that have infiltrated the American, Russian and Chinese militaries, as well as the academy.
+He shows them their base on the moon, and tells them of the evil reptilians that have infiltrated the American, Russian and Chinese militaries, as well as the academy with the aim of taking over the world.
 But why haven’t they done it yet?
-Well, there are technicalities of intergalactic law that they have to work around in order to enslave and eat the human race.
+Well, there are technicalities of intergalactic law that they have to work around in order to enslave and eat the human race, you see.
 Who doesn’t love getting into those sorts of details?

 The film shows how humans can communicate with aliens through the laws of attraction; brains that think on the same “wavelength” can communicate, and “good” thoughts attract other “good” thoughts.
 The reason people go to hell is because they are thinking on the hell wavelength.
 Eventually, there’s a big showdown with the reptilians, but not the ones working with the American and Russian militaries, they are very clear that this faction works with the Chinese.